ridongwang/RIVM/README.md

 threadid	postid	author	timestamp	body	upvotes	labels
 ```

-It makes a 50-50 split in train and test data and reports Precision, Recall and F-scores per categorie in the data (for categories with at least 10 examples in the test set).
+It makes a split in train and test data and reports Precision, Recall and F-scores per categorie in the test data.
+It also labels the unlabeled data with empowerment constructs, using all data to train on.
-It also prints the list of 10 most important features (words or character 4-grams) per category according to the LogisticRegression model.

 # longitudinal.py